ape-harmony-p2c/ape_harmony_p2p/whitepaper.md

 _Your NFT community understands you._

 _You have the same goals.
-You like the same jpegs_
+You like the same stupid jpegs_

 _...and they just might be crazy enough to believe in your vision for a Bored Ape petting zoo with real apes._